akbaragha0712/NCAA-Marchmadness-Calcutta/README.md

 cap can still bid on a team, but must pay twice as much for that team as a similar owner buying that team without having exceeded the salary cap.

+## Brainstorming

+Working backwards from our final output.
+We want a max price value above which we are taking on too much risk for the likelihood that the team wins a certain number of rounds.
+If we use a regularized logistic regression to predict the likelihood a team wins a match up.
+For simplicity, we assume that the team with the higher probability wins the match up each time and we pick the 2nd, 3rd, 4th, 5th, and 6th round matchups accordingly.

+## Misc

 For match up prediction inspiration refer to: https://multithreaded.stitchfix.com/blog/2016/11/22/nba-rankings/